jbsmith/cli-chess/README.md

-## The prompts used to create what you see thus far.
+## The prompts used to create what you see thus far.  commit sha fde0552 2025-01-12 11:53 AM PST
 ---------------------------------